 Brands are more and more coming to recognize the importance of customer service.
 Whether it is face to face or online, they are taking steps to invest time and resources into understanding the importance of it all, and knowing how to best use it to create a loyal customer base and deliver some amazing service for their customers.
 It can be trickier to nail the face to face store interactions with customers, though, as much more is read into tone of voice, body language, and vocabulary than they are when just said through an email or on social media channels.

-So what are the best ways to use that platform to grow your business and create a loyal base of customers?
+So what are the best ways to use that platform to grow your business and?

 As consumers, we can sometimes find that the brands that we follow online and buy from online, are somewhat lacking when it comes to customer service from one of their brick and mortar stores.
 So as a business owner in retail, it is so important to not forget about this element.

 There really is a big financial imperative to make sure that your business can brush up on your customer service in stores, as well as keeping things running well online.
 So with all of that in mind, here are some customer service essentials to help you to run a better service in store.
 Have you found anything in particular has already been working for your business?
 It would be good to hear what you think.

 Good customer service starts from the moment that a customer walks through the door of your store.
 You want to make sure that you don’t crowd them or intimidate them, but equally, you don’t want them to feel ignored.